AirtestProject/Poco/doc/integration.rst

 Cocos2dx-js
 -----------

 PocoSDK supports Cocos2dx version >= 3.0.
-To support cocos-js games on Android, the javascript sdk is inplemented in ES5.
+To support cocos-js games on Android, the javascript sdk is implemented in ES5.

 1. Clone sdk source code from `poco-sdk repo`_.
 #.
 Copy the ``cocos2dx-js`` folder to your cocos project script folder.